The Plaza Hotel

-No sightseeing tour would be complete without a visit to the Plaza Hotel on our New York TV & Movies Sites Tour!
+No TV & movie tour would be complete without a visit to the Plaza Hotel.

 The Plaza Hotel is a beautiful 19-story luxury hotel located on the most exclusive street in New York City, Central Park South.
 The hotel was designed by Henry Janeway Hardenberg and opened to the public on October 1, 1907, originally costing $12.5 million to build.
 When it opened, a room at the Plaza Hotel was only $2.50.
 Today, the same room costs $3,750.
 The Plaza was accorded landmark status by the New York City Landmarks Preservation Commission in 1988 and is, with the Waldorf-Astoria, the only New York City hotel to be designated as a National Historic Landmark.

 The Plaza’s Famous Appearances

 The most filmed building in New York City, the hotel is often used as a setting in books, TV shows and movies.
 Although it had appeared briefly in earlier films, The Plaza made its major movie debut in the 1959 film North by Northwest.
 Then-owner Donald Trump appears in 1992's Home Alone 2: Lost in New York, directing the main character Kevin to the hotel's grand lobby.
 And don’t forget the hotel's appearance in season seven of Friends when the whole gang decides to go to The Plaza to have champagne and celebrate Monica and Chandler’s engagement!